SwiftGen/StencilSwiftKit/Documentation/filters-strings.md

 ## Filter: `replace`

 Replaces the given substring with the given replacement in the source string.
-The same as `Swift.replace` works.
+Works the same as Swift's `String.replacingOccurrences`.

 | Input             | Output          |
 |-------------------|-----------------|
 | `Hello` `l` `k`   | `Hekko`         |
 | `Europe` `e` `a`  | `Europa`        |